bb-io/Blacklake/README.md

 <!-- begin docs -->

-> Blacklake is in early access for select Blackbird customers.
-Contact us if you want to participate in the next round.
+> You can try Blacklake today.
+Contact us if you want to participate.

 Blacklake is a modern linguistic data platform designed for today's continuous, multi-system content environment.
 It's built for teams who create, translate, and manage dynamic, multi-channel content.